vvvy/zgw/README.md

 #### Password file

-Upon startup, the app looks for a file in the CWD named `.zpasswd`.
+Upon startup, `zgwa` looks for a file in the CWD named `.zpasswd`.
 If present, the file is read and parsed as following.

 Each line of the password file should have three whitespace-separated fields: